Refresher: Blend-Point and Segments

 A Refresher on Segments and Blend-Points in MotionDesigner

-Use the term Blend-Point for the instance in the machine-cycle at the start and end of each Segment.
+We use the term Segment for a motion-period.
+We use the term Blend-Point for the instances at the start and end of each Segment.

-Not only do motion-designers need to control when and where to split the motion into different Segments, they must also select the mathematical function that can best satisfy the motion requirements at all points in the Segment.
+Not only do motion-designers need to control when and where to split the motion into different Segments, they must also select the mathematical function that can best satisfy the motion requirements at all points in the machine-cycle, not only at the Blend-Points.

-The mathematical-functions, from which you can select, have been chosen by PSMotion to meet the different requirements of most machine designs, each with different applications or advantages.
+The mathematical-functions, from which you can select, can meet the different requirements of most machine designs, each with different applications or advantages.